BlinkID/blinkid-verify-android/README.md

 The `BlinkID Verify` library is available on Microblink maven repository.

-In your project root, add _Microblink_ maven repository to repositories list:
+In your project root add _Microblink_ maven repository to `repositories` list:

 ```
 repositories {